PostScript Printer Description

 which specifies that the printer understands PostScript Level 2, is a color device, and so forth.
 The PPD can describe allowable paper sizes, memory configurations, the minimum font set for the printer, and even specify a tree-based user interface for printer-specific configuration.

-A PPD is also often called PostScript Page Description instead of Printer Description, this is because PostScript has the concept of Page Devices where the PostScript page description configuration is read from or saved as a PPD file.
+A PPD is also often called PostScript Page Description instead of Printer Description because PostScript has the concept of Page Devices where the PostScript page description configuration is read from or saved as a PPD file.

 CUPS

 CUPS uses PPD drivers for all of its PostScript printers, and has even extended the concept to allow for PostScript printing to non-PostScript printing devices, by directing output through a CUPS filter.
 Such a file is no longer a standard PPD, but rather a "CUPS-PPD".

 CUPS clients usually read the current PPD file from the server every time a new print job is created.
 It is located in /usr/share/ppd/ or /usr/share/cups/model/.